U.S. judge hands SEC setback over in-house judges

 In temporarily halting the Gray case, May adhered to her separate June 8 ruling in finding that the appointment of SEC judges likely violated Article II of the U.S. Constitution because these judges were appointed not by SEC commissioners, but rather by lesser officials.

-“The public has an interest in assuring that citizens are not subject to unconstitutional treatment by the government,” and the Gray defendants have “a substantial likelihood of success on the merits,” May wrote.
+“The public has an interest in assuring that citizens are not subject to unconstitutional treatment by the government,” and the Gray defendants have “a substantial likelihood of success on the merits,” the judge wrote.

-Terry Weiss, a lawyer for the Gray defendants, called the decision “one of the best-reasoned decisions I’ve seen in a very long time from a federal district judge.”

 On Monday, U.S. District Judge Richard Berman in Manhattan delayed a separate SEC case against former Standard & Poor’s official Barbara Duka by seven days, so the regulator could advise of its “intention to cure” any constitutional violation regarding its judges.

 The SEC is appealing the June 8 ruling in which Judge May halted its insider trading case against Charles Hill.
-May on Wednesday denied its request to lift the halt during the appeal.
+May on Wednesday denied an SEC request to lift the halt during the appeal.

 The cases in the U.S. District Court, Northern District of Georgia, are Gray Financial Group Inc et al v SEC, No. 15-00492; Hill v SEC, No. 15-01801; and Timbervest LLC et al v SEC, No. 15-02106.